self-actuated/actuated.com/posts/2024-02-23-local-caching-for-github-actions.md

 If you are relying on the built-in cache support that is included in some actions like [setup-node](https://github.com/actions/setup-node#caching-global-packages-data) and [setup-go](https://github.com/actions/setup-go) you will need to add an additional caching step to your workflow as they are not directly compatible with the self-hosted S3 cache.

-## The impact of switching to a local cache.
+## The impact of switching to a local cache

 The [Tests workflow](https://github.com/discourse/discourse/actions/workflows/tests.yml) from the [Discourse repository](https://github.com/discourse/discourse) was used to test the impact of switching to a local cache.
 We ran the workflow on a self-hosted Actuated runner, both with the S3 local cache and with the GitHub cache.